Languages of the Caribbean: Creole languages

 Creoles are contact languages usually spoken in rather isolated colonies, the vocabulary of which is mainly taken from a European language (the lexifier).
 Creoles generally have no initial or final consonant clusters but have a simple syllable structure which consists of alternating consonants and vowels (e.g. "CVCV").

 A substantial proportion of the world's creole languages are to be found in the Caribbean and Africa, due partly to their multilingualism and their colonial past.
 The lexifiers of most of the Caribbean creoles and patois are languages of Indo-European colonizers of the era.
 Creole languages continue to evolve in the direction of European colonial languages to which they are related, so that decreolization occurs and a post-creole continuum arises.
 For example, the Jamaican sociolinguistic situation has often been described in terms of this continuum.
-Papiamento, spoken on the so-called 'ABC' islands (Aruba, Bonaire, and Curaçao), shows traces of both Indigenous languages and Spanish, Portuguese, and Dutch lexicons.).
+Papiamento, spoken on the so-called 'ABC' islands (Aruba, Bonaire, and Curaçao), shows traces of both indigenous languages and Spanish, Portuguese, and Dutch lexicons.).

-In Jamaica, though generally an English-speaking island, a patois drawing on a multitude of influences including Spanish, Portuguese, Hindi, Arawak, Irish and African languages is widely spoken.
+In Jamaica, though generally an English-speaking island, a patois drawing on a multitude of influences including Spanish, Portuguese, Hindi, Arawakan, Irish and African languages is widely spoken.
 In Barbados, a dialect often known as "bajan" have influences from West African languages that can be heard on a regular daily basis.

 In Haiti, a French-speaking island that also mixed between the French and West African languages to be based on Haitian Creole after enslaved persons won independence from France on 1 January 1804 that was once mixed between the white French settlers and enslaved people taken from Africa to the New World.
 Haiti became the first Latin American country to gain independence and became the first black republic, the first Caribbean nation and the second independent nation in the Americas after the United States under the leadership of Jean-Jacques Dessalines.

 Contact between the French and English-lexified creoles is fairly common in the Lesser Antilles (apart from Dominica and Saint Lucia), and can also be observed on Trinidad, Saint Vincent, Carriacou, Petite Martinique and Grenada.